American Depositary Receipts (ADR) Meaning

 Unsponsored ADRs are the shares that are traded on the over-the-counter market (OTC).
 A bank issues unsponsored ADR according to the demand in the market where the foreign company under consideration has no participation or formal or legal agreement with the depository bank.
 The unsponsored ADRs are never included for the voting rights.

 Example of the American Depositary Receipts (ADRs)

-Let’s consider an example of the German company named as Volkswagen shares of which trades on the New York Stock Exchange.
-After the compliance of various laws, it got listed on American stock exchange.
+Let’s consider an example of the German company named Volkswagen shares of which trades on the New York Stock Exchange.
+After the compliance of various laws, it got listed on the American stock exchange.
 Now, investors in America through the stock exchange can invest in Volkswagen.
-In case apart from the US market if Volkswagen’s shares are listed in other countries stock market as well then it would be termed as the GDR.
+In case apart from the US market if Volkswagen’s shares are listed in other country’s stock markets as well then it would be termed as the GDR.

 Advantages of the American Depositary Receipts